noClaps/blog/sites/docs/src/content/docs/sites/homepage/search.md

 }
 ```

+The styles for the search results are in the `searchResults.css` stylesheet.

 ### Hints

 Random hints are shown on each page load in order to help those who may not know what to search for.
 This is done by having an array of hint strings, and using a random number generator to pick an index in the array.